 CLAUDE.md Best Practices

-If your CLAUDE.md is growing too long, split it.
+If your CLAUDE.md is growing past 200 lines, split it.
 Put project-level rules in the root CLAUDE.md, and put directory-specific rules in subdirectory CLAUDE.md files.
-Claude Code reads all of them and merges the context.
+Claude Code reads all of them and merges the context — but the root file should be the leanest.

 Structure With Headers, Not Paragraphs